Minnesota Legal Funding

 What do I do about the loan if I don’t win my lawsuit?

 It is always a plaintiff’s worst fear that they will not win their lawsuit.
 That fear gets worse for plaintiffs whose ability to pay back a lawsuit loan depends on whether they win or not.
-If you apply for a loan through Delta Settlement Funding, know that you are safe from unnecessary payback demands if you lose the case.
+If you apply for a loan through Rapid Lawsuit Funding, know that you are safe from unnecessary payback demands if you lose the case.
 Our loans are non-recourse; you only pay back if you win.

 Can I get a lawsuit loan without my lawyer’s knowledge?